espottesmith/RNMC_native/README.md

 See `./test_materials/ronalds_network` for an example (thanks Ronald!)

-Alternatively, the first 7 of these files can be wrapped up into a sqlite database.
+Alternatively, the first 7 of these files can be wrapped up into a sqlite database with file name `rn.sqlite`.
 This is useful when dealing with reaction networks with hundreds of millions of reactions.
-The schema is avaliable in `src/sql_programs.c`.
+An example is contained in `./test_materials/ronalds_network_db`.
+The reactions table has a column `reaction_string`.
+This column has an index which allows us to efficiently identify duplicate reactions.
+Because of this index, if the reaction table grows too big, insertions grind to a halt, so we shard the reactions table as demonstrated in the example database, which has shard size 20.
+In practice, you want to set shard size somewhere between 1 million and 5 million.

 ### simulation_params